Sceptre/sceptre/README.rst

 About
 -----

-Sceptre is a tool to drive CloudFormation.
+Sceptre is a tool to drive AWS `CloudFormation <https://aws.amazon.com/cloudformation/>`_.
 It automates away some of the more mundane, repetitive and error-prone tasks, allowing you to concentrate on building better infrastructure.

 Features: